-In this blog, we are addressing two major forms in which data can be used:
+In this blog, we are addressing the two major ways in which data can be used:

 - As an input to an application (which can be of any technology) - this data is important to get the response of the application right.